utah-cs4470-sp23/class/assembly.md

 Your assembly file should start with the the following text:

-    global _main
+    global main

-This tells NASM that the assembly code defines a function named `_main` and that that function name should be externally available (to the runtime).
+This tells NASM that the assembly code defines a function named `main` and that that function name should be externally available (to the runtime).

+(On macOS, symbols instead have an underscore in front of them.
+If you want your code to work on macOS we recommend having `global main` and then following it with `global _main`.
+Then, when you define the `main` function with `main:`, put `_main:` right after it.
+This defines both `main` and `_main` to point to the same function.
+This won't matter on CADE, where we're evaluating your code, but it might help you debug your code on your own machine.)

 Next, it should name all of the runtime-provided functions that it is going to call, like this:

-    extern _fail_assertion
+    extern fail_assertion
-    extern _sub_float
+    extern sub_float
     ...

 Note that each function name has an underscore in front of it.
 No one